 - Continue to support the Mobile Home Rent Review & Stabilization Commission which serves the purpose of protecting mobile home park residents from excessive rent increases. - Provide reactive and proactive inspections of the conditions of mobile home parks and annual notification to park owners about rent increase applications.
-Hold meetings at mobile home parks to explain the enforcement process. - Maintain a list and map of mobile home parks in Fresno. - Compile a list of resources and provide technical assistance to mobile home residents and park owners to facilitate the maintenance and preservation of mobile home parks.
-Provide relevant information to interested mobile home park residents, owners, and non-profit organizations. - Make funding available for home repairs to owner-occupied mobile homes of low-income homeowners. - Promote available housing rehabilitation resources on the City's website, at public counters, and in libraries. - Conduct targeted outreach to inform property owners of rehabilitation assistance in local mobile home parks through the Mobile Home Park Repair Program and the State's Mobile Home Park Rehabilitation and Ownership Program. - Provide assistance with funding applications to mobile home park owners, residents, and non-profit organizations to assist in mobile home park preservation. - Work with HCD to approve using PLHA funds to establish a mobile home repair program to provide critical repairs to owner-occupied mobile homes.
+Hold meetings at mobile home parks to explain the enforcement process. - Maintain a list and map of mobile home parks in Fresno.

+- Compile a list of resources and provide technical assistance to mobile home residents and park owners to facilitate the maintenance and preservation of mobile home parks.
+Provide relevant information to interested mobile home park residents, owners, and non-profit organizations. - Make funding available for home repairs, including weatherization, to owner-occupied mobile homes of low-income homeowners. - Promote available housing rehabilitation and weatherization resources on the City's website, at public counters, and in libraries. - Conduct targeted outreach to inform property owners of rehabilitation assistance in local mobile home parks through the Mobile Home Park Repair Program and the State's Mobile Home Park Rehabilitation and Ownership Program. - Provide assistance with funding applications to mobile home park owners, residents, and nonprofit organizations to assist in mobile home park preservation and improvement. - Work with HCD to approve using PLHA funds to establish a mobile home repair program to provide critical repairs to owner-occupied mobile homes, including weatherization and improvements for indoor air quality.
 [Source: 2015-2023 Housing Element, Program 10a]

 Responsibility City Attorney's Office; Planning & Development Department Funding Source General Fund; PLHA Timeframe Work with HCD to approve use of PLHA funds for a mobile home repair program in 2024.
 Compile a list of mobile home preservation experts and non-profits by the end of 2024 and maintain existing list of mobile home parks annually.
 Compile a list of financial resources for residents and park owners for maintenance and preservation biennially starting in 2025.
 Conduct biennial outreach to and engagement with mobile home park residents, park owners, preservation experts, and non-profit organizations interested in preservation of mobile home units, starting in 2025.
 Objective Protect mobile home park residents from excessive rent increases and preserve mobile homes as opportunities for homeownership to individuals and households who might not be able to afford other housing purchase options through code enforcement, funding opportunities, and engagement.
-Aim to connect a minimum of 23 lower-income families to rehabilitation grant assistance to preserve affordable ownership housing.
+Aim to connect a minimum of 23 lower-income families to-with rehabilitation, home repair, and weatherization grant assistance to preserve affordable ownership housing.

-Program 31 - Eviction Protection Program
+Program 34 - Eviction Protection Program

-The City shall continue to implement the Eviction Protection Program to fight potentially unlawful evictions.
+The City shall continue to seek funding for the Eviction Protection Program to fight potentially unlawful evictions.
 The Eviction Protection Program (EPP) defends tenants renting an apartment or house in the city of Fresno from unlawful eviction.
 If the City determines a tenant is potentially facing unlawful eviction, the tenant may be eligible to receive a City-appointed attorney or legal services to assist in the judicial process at no charge.
 This program is open to any city of Fresno resident who is facing an unlawful eviction regardless of financial or documented status.
-Common reasons for unlawful evictions include retaliation for reporting code enforcement violations, discrimination, unlawful rent increases, and many more.
-In 2027, the City shall analyze the effectiveness of the current Eviction Protection Program, publish findings, and consider making improvements to strengthen current protections.
-[Source: New Program, One Fresno Housing Strategy]
+Common reasons for unlawful evictions include retaliation for reporting code enforcement violations, discrimination, unlawful rent increases, and many more.[Source: New Program, One Fresno Housing Strategy]